Asphocarp/Unitodo/RAW.md

 - [x] 2@@ArSOf unique-id can be fucking doomed! (with checking before applying)
   - [x] 2@@ArSOR render timestamp (even when not leading) / remove it?
-- [ ] 1 ci: submit to homebrew cask; make doc and everything more user-friendly
+- [ ] 1 chore: submit to homebrew cask; make doc and everything more user-friendly

 - [x] 2@@ArSOC move sorting to frontend (natural sorting like 0-1 < 0-2 < 0-10 < 0)
 - [ ] 1 feat: show est time, like @1h; record time?